getkuby/kuby-redis/README.md

     add_plugin(:redis) do
       instance(:my_rails_cache) do
-        # set the version of redis you want to use
-        version '5.0.3-v1'  # this is the default version

-        # set the port redis listens on and that you'll
-        # use to connect to the instance
-        port 6379  # this is the default port
+        # Launch three redis replicas (this is the recommended configuration
+        # for high availability).
+        redis_replicas 3

-        # the amount of durable storage to allocate
+        # The amount of persistent storage to request.
-        storage '1Gi'
+        storage '5Gi'
       end
     end